StefanSokic/operation-goose/README.md

 # operation-goose
 API detecting change and motion in surveillance footage.
+Built for Hack the North 2017.